 Singapore recognised this and launched a scheme back in March to audit hotels and attractions nationwide in order to give them a mark of hygiene excellence — by way of the SG Clean certification.

 fulfil a seven-point criteria.
 For hotels, this includes appointing an SG Clean manager to oversee the property's practices, conduct temperature and health screening of employees, oversee arrangement for engaging external suppliers and contractors,

 implement cleanliness and hygiene practices, and ensure compliance with health and travel advisories as well as government orders on Covid-19.

-is also adopting new ways of business.
+new ways of business.
 As another SG Clean-certified venue, the Integrated Resort (IR) has optimised processes and initiatives across its hotel, convention, F&B and retail spaces.
-These include the presence of Safe Distancing Ambassadors
+These include the presence of Safe Distancing Ambassadors to ensure

 Jobs Support Scheme (JSS)

 response to Covid-19, the Singapore Government rolled out four fiscal packages to support workers and businesses.
 Through the Unity, Resilience, Solidarity and Fortitude Budgets, Singapore dedicated more than S$90 billion to counter the impact of

 As part of these support measures, the MICE industry has been able to tap on the Job Support Scheme (JSS), where the government subsidised up to 75% of the first $4,600 of gross salary.